 8. Small Office Decor Ideas

 It’s only recently that new homes include home offices.
 If you have an older house or an apartment, you probably don’t have a spare room to dedicate as an office.
 Never fear: There are lots of other spaces that you can convert into a small office, such as a window nook, recess, or a convenient corner.

 There are plenty of companies designing desks for smaller spaces.
-If you only have two or three feet of wall space, think vertical—shelves above your work area double or triple your storage space.
-Hanging file folders are also a great way to keep papers organized if you don’t have room for filing cabinets in your designated work area.
-Instead of a desk lamp, opt for wall sconces or pendant lights to free up your work surface.
+If you only have two or three feet of wall , think of vertical shelves above your work area to double or triple your .
+Hanging file folders are also a great way to keep papers organized if you don’t have for filing cabinets in your designated work area.
+Instead of a , opt for wall sconces or pendant lights to free up your work surface.